juncell-venzon/juncell-venzon.github.io/essays/javascriptreflection.md

 ## The Thrill and Fear of WODs

 However, with innovation comes anxiety.
 The first step into WODs can be intimidating.
 The timed aspect of these exercises instills a sense of urgency, which may be both invigorating and unpleasant.
 It's a mix of pleasure and struggle; although some people enjoy the rush of tackling problems against the clock, others may find it scary.
-While athletic software engineering may not be everyone's cup of tea, I believe it holds considerable promise in generating skilled coders who are acclimated to the hectic world of software development.
+While WODs may not be everyone's cup of tea, I believe it holds considerable promise in generating skilled coders who are acclimated to the hectic world of software development.

 ## JavaScript and the Continuous Evolution of Tech Learning